-Fourthly, the set of secondary minor premises is supplied by reorientated science and common sense.
-From the major and the primary minor premises there is obtained an integrating structure; but from the secondary minor premises even there are obtained the materials to be integrated.
-Again, from the major and the primary minor premises there is obtained a well-defined and definitive set of questions to be anywered; from the secondary minor premises there is obtained the fact of answers and their frequency.
+Fourthly, the set of secondary minor premises is supplied by reordentated science and common sense.
+From premisses the major and the primary minor premises there is obtained an integrating structure; but from the secondary minor premisses there are obtained the materials to be integrated.
+Again, from the major and the primary minor premisses there is obtained a well-defined and definitive set of questions to be answered; from the secondary minor premisses there is obtained the fact of answers and their frequency.

-Fifthly, this use of the above premistes effects a transition from a latent to an explicit metaphysics.
-For, in any case, cognitional activity operates within heuristic structures towards goals that are isomorphic with the structures.
-If this basic feature of cognitional activity is overlooked, metaphysics is latent.
+Fifthly, this use of the above premisses effects a transition from a latent to an explicit metaphysics.
+For latent motaphysics lies in scip if to knowledge and common sense.
+Their reorientation frees them from the counter-positions in which the regation of metaphysics is latent in scientific knowledge and in common sense there are latent both metaphysics and the negation of metrophysics, ' The Meorienation of science and common sense eliminates the counter-positions in which the netation of metaphysics is latent and it leaves the poker positions that have to be brought to light metaphysics is latent inasmuch as counitional activity operates within heuristic structures towards coels are iconorphile with the structures in any case cognitional activity operates within heuristic structures towards goals that are isomorphic with the structures.
+If thes basic feature of cognitional activity is overlooked, metaphysics is latent.
 If this feature is noted, if the structures are determined, if the principle of isomorphism is grasped, then the latent metaphysics, to which everyone subscribes without knowing he does so, ceases to be latent and becomes explicit.